popular music Quite Great Music Promotions and Music Marketing UK insight

 The Longevity Of Melody

 Someone remarked to me the other day that they believed that the last true great pop act was Abba.
-The key to their longevity lies in the fact that outside of their distinctive irreplicable production, the songs are laden with sing-alongable hooks that can easily inspire a night with a few glasses of wine around the piano.
-These melodies are written by people who understand music in a way that is comparable to Mozart and Beethoven; it is intrinsic to them yet intangible to mere mortals.
+The key to their longevity lies in the fact that outside of their distinctive production.
+The songs are laden with sing-along hooks that can easily inspire a night with a few glasses of wine around the piano.
 The genius lies in being able to conceal their complexities within a seemingly simple tune over a well written yet universally appealing lyric.
 Yet many will still call their love for

 popular music Quite Great Music Promotions and Music Marketing UK insight